 What are the main findings?

-Walking was the most popular form of recreational activity (21%), followed by swimming (9%), bushwalking/hiking (7%), indoor fitness/gym (7%) and active play (6%).
+Walking was the most popular form of recreational activity (21 per cent), followed by swimming (9 per cent), bushwalking/hiking (7 per cent), indoor fitness (7 per cent) and active play (6 per cent).

 Where can I find the report?